aqilfiqran/contact-app/README.md

-# Welcome to your mobile starter app!
+# Welcome to Contact App

 ## Setup